-It has been observed that the use of the asymptotic boundary condition described here can have an effect on the convergence of the capacitance matrix calculation due to a net charge on the outer boundary which is not taken into account in the capacitance matrix calculation described in section 4.2.
+It has been observed that the use of the asymptotic boundary condition described here can have an effect on the convergence of the capacitance matrix calculation due to the total charge within the boundary not being null, which impacts the capacitance matrix calculation described in section 4.2.
 Currently it is not known whether a 'generalised capacitance matrix' type solution can be used along with this boundary condition as the outer boundary is not an equipotential (as it is in the Dirichelet case).
 As a consequence of this the Neumann boundary condition is recommended and used in the SACAMOS software as the default open boundary condition.